microsoft/typechat.net/README.md

 ## TypeChat ##
 TypeChat uses language models to translate user intent into JSON that adheres to a schema.
-This JSON can then be validate and deserialized into a typed object, with additional constraints validation applied as necessary.
+This JSON is then validated and deserialized into a typed object, with additional constraint checking applied as needed.

 TypeChat include:
 * Json Translators